yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         ActivityStack sourceStack;
         if (sourceRecord != null) {
             if (sourceRecord.finishing) {
-                // If the source is finishing, we can't further count it as our source.
-This
-                // is because the task it is associated with may now be empty and on its way out,
-                // so we don't want to blindly throw it in to that task.
-Instead we will take
-                // the NEW_TASK flow and try to find a task for it.
-But save the task information
-                // so it can be used when creating the new task. if ((launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) == 0) {
+                if ((launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) == 0) {
-                    Slog.w(TAG, "startActivity called from finishing " + sourceRecord
-                            + "; forcing " + "Intent.FLAG_ACTIVITY_NEW_TASK for: " + intent);

                     launchFlags |= Intent.FLAG_ACTIVITY_NEW_TASK;
                     newTaskInfo = sourceRecord.info;
                     newTaskIntent = sourceRecord.task.intent;